Peter537/Soft2-SystemIntegration-OLA3-4/OLA3.md

 The Component diagram zooms into the Mobile Booking Service to show how it integrates with existing systems while handling mobile-specific logic.
 The API layer handles mobile requests, the Application layer orchestrates integration with existing booking and inventory APIs, the Domain layer contains mobile-specific business rules (GPS, short-term constraints), and the Infrastructure layer manages integration with existing databases and message buses.

-# 7. Definition of Done (Skal lige ses på, vil hellere vi skriver denne sammen)
+# 7. Definition of Done

 - All domain events identified. ✅
 - Commands mapped to aggregates. ✅